-This one day experiential workshop will aim to introduce some of the underpinning principles of Art Therapy and for participants to consider the use of arts based media in their own practice to develop engagement and both verbal and non-verbal communication with clients.
+This one day workshop will aim to introduce a range of creative expressive activities for working with a range of individuals and groups.
+It will consider some of the key aspects of working creatively exploring aspects of Art Therapy and Arts and Wellbeing.
+Participants will be able to explore the use of arts based media in their own practice to develop creative engagement and both verbal and non-verbal communication with clients.

 The day will involve the active use of arts media and participants should wear clothes that they are comfortable to make art in.

-Imelda Hatton-Yeo has a background in mental health nursing and trained in art therapy in 2004.
-She has worked with a range of community and voluntary organisations, education and the NHS offering individual and group art therapy, community arts and arts for health projects.
-Imelda’s main area of experience has been in working in CAMHS as a practitioner and manager.
+Imelda has a background in Mental Health nursing and trained as an Art Therapist.
+Imelda has worked with a range of community and voluntary organisations, education and the NHS offering individual and group Art Therapy, community arts and arts for health projects.
+Imelda’s main area of experience has been working in CAMHS as a practitioner and manager.

 At the end of the workshop participants will be able to:

 You can contact the Student Fees and Funding Team via phone, email, or post.
 If you are on the campus you can call into The 'i', for advice.